Squamous Cell Carcinoma

 Some of the treatments for SCC include

-- Prescription Medicated Creams — These creams can be applied at home.
+Prescription Medicated Creams — These creams can be applied at home.
 They stimulate the body's natural immune system over the course of weeks.
-The most common medications are imiquimod or r-fluorouracil.
+The most common medications are imiquimod or 5-fluorouracil.

-- Radiation Therapy — Radiation therapy is used for difficult-to-treat tumors, either because of their location, severity, or persistence.
+Radiation Therapy — Radiation therapy is used for difficult-to-treat tumors, either because of their location, severity, or persistence.
+If radiation therapy is a treatment option, you will receive a referral to a radiation oncologist.

 Our board certified dermatologists and providers here at Integrated Dermatology will discuss with you your treatment options and will recommend a treatment that is right for you.